fmoor/edgedb-docs/doc/ref/edgeql/scope.rst

 queries, by ensuring that the same sub-path always means the same thing.
 Consider a more complex query:

-.. need new example here, one that doesn't break clauses restrictions

 .. code-block:: eql

     WITH MODULE example